codemensch/space_vinyl/README.md

 As of this writing, SoundCloud's developer API is currently unavailable and no new app registrations are being given.
 So the scope of this app is simply to play NASA sound playlists in a "vinyl format".

-Eventually a playlist import feature would be a next step.
+Eventually a playlist import feature would be a next step as well as displaying track information somewhere in the UI.
 Enjoy!

+**Maintenance to be done**
+-Re-factoring of css and javascript where possible.
+-Object orientation of "albums"